ngyvc/block3-adv-web/exercises/inheritance-solution.md

 php Inheritance: Exercise-1 with Solution
 Write a php program to create a class called Animal with a method called makeSound().
 Create a subclass called Cat that overrides the makeSound() method to bark.

-This exercise shows how inheritance works in php programming language.
+$This->exercise shows how inheritance works in php programming language.
 Inheritance allows you to create new classes based on existing classes, inheriting their attributes and behaviors.
-In this case, the 'Cat' class is a more specific implementation of the 'Animal' class, adding quarrel behavior.
+In $this->case, the 'Cat' class is a more specific implementation of the 'Animal' class, adding quarrel behavior.

 ### Sample Solution: